- Travel and Places»

 The land that includes Pokagon State Park was originally inhabited by the Potawatomi Indians.
 Later it was established as a state park in 1925.
 It covers 1,260 acres of land and is bordered on it's west and much of it's southern side by Lake James while Snow Lake is near it's northwestern end.
 Getting to the park is very easy as it lies just off of interstate highway 69 at US highway 27 just 5 miles north of Angola, Indiana.

 The Potawatomi Inn includes a swimming pool, sauna, restaurant, conference center, and much more.
-Reservations and additional information can be found here.
 The Inn offers a lovely view of the lake as well as a roaring fireplace on cold winter days and gives visitors the feel of a rustic European Chalet.
 Cabins are in the woods nearby and the volleyball courts, toboggan run, and beach are all located in the same area.

 The park has a saddle barn and a two mile bridle trail as well as a beach that's open from Memorial Day weekend through Labor Day.
 Boats can also be rented.
 Fishermen can find bass, bluegill, walleye, crappie, catfish, and northern pike in the lake.

 The Toboggan Run, pictured above at it's foot, was originally built by the CCC in the 1930's but has of course been renovated.
 It's a 1,780 foot refrigerated twin track and is open to visitors on weekends from the end of November through the end of February.
 It's open additional hours during holiday periods.
 The toboggans can be rented by the hour and hit a top speed of about 40 miles per hour.
-You can learn more about it here or view a video of a ride below.
+You can learn more about it the Tobbogan Run on the website or view a video of a ride below.

 Pokagon also has a paved 1.6 mile bike trail that winds around from the main entrance gate, beyond the saddle barn, through some picnic areas, and ends up at the nature center.
 It's an easy, level ride.